 The Best Car Insurance in Vermont for 2022

 The best car insurance companies in Vermont deliver a balance of affordability, financial stability and customer satisfaction.
-According to MoneyGeek's research, the best auto insurer in Vermont is Allstate.
-This company ranked first for affordability, tied for first in user satisfaction and claims and placed second in financial stability.
+MoneyGeek's scoring system determined that the best auto insurer in Vermont is Allstate.
+The state's cheapest company is tied first for user satisfaction and claims ratings and ranks second for financial stability.

 Ensure you're getting the best rate for your auto insurance.
 Compare quotes from the top insurance companies.